stadium-software/popups/README.md

    1. Set the Target property to: *Container.visible*
    2. Set the Value property to: *true* to show a popup or to *false* to hide it

+### Popup Headers
+Neatly styled popup titles can be added by:
+1. Adding a *Label* control as the first control into a popup *Container*
+2. Adding the class "stadium-popup-header" to the pabel

 # FullPage Popup
 The full-page popup method makes complete pages appear to be popups.
 These pages use a Template that is styled to appear to be a popup.
 Use this method when pages become difficult to develop or maintain.